ale627/ale627.github.io/trading.md

 # Edge
 Of course, you didn't show up to lose.
 You have to define your edge.
 Edge emerges from a combination of factors - trade selection, risk control, trade management.

+Edge can be defined ahead of time with backtesting, but plenty of issues arise with backtest reliability, including in-sample size, out-of-sample testing, and controlling for relevant factors.

+Edge can be refined over time with a trade journal, by trading small and documenting your success factors and risk factors.
+Once you see what works, you can capture this edge and automate away your risk.

 With a defined edge, you can stop avoiding risk and move towards risk.

 # Trading Systems
 Trading systems are modularized and cover the full process, from trade ideas to trading and journaling.
 Here are two systems I've seen described.
+They are both full stack from generation to tracking.

+System 1:
 - Backtesting
 - Trading Signals
 - Risk and Position Management